Tax Alert – Contractors-IR35 & New ‘Off Payroll’ Rules

-With little over a month from the start of the Private Sector off payroll rules HMRC have issued a Factsheet outlining what the proposed new off payroll tax rules are expected to accomplish.
+With little over a month from the start of the Private Sector off-payroll rules, HMRC has issued a Factsheet outlining what the proposed new off-payroll tax rules are expected to accomplish.

 The HMRC Factsheet says that contractors do not have to take any action in preparation for the proposed IR35 off payroll changes, as the proposed changes apply to the entity hiring the contractor, unless the hiring organisation (fee payer) is a small business.
 To be a small business, a business must have a turnover of less than £10.2m, a less than £5.1m balance sheet and less than 50 employees.